MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/what-is-phone-system-in-office-365/setting-up-your-phone-system.md

 You must be an [Office 365 admin](https://support.office.com/article/da585eea-f576-4f55-a1e0-87090b6aaa9d) to perform this step.

-1. Find out if Audio Conferencing in Office 365 is available in your country/region.
-[Country and region availability for Audio Conferencing and Calling Plans](../country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans.md).

-2. Learn which licenses you need to buy for Audio Conferencing, and how much they will cost.
-See [Skype for Business and Microsoft Teams add-on licensing](../skype-for-business-and-microsoft-teams-add-on-licensing/skype-for-business-and-microsoft-teams-add-on-licensing.md), and buy the licenses.

-3. [Assign or remove licenses for Office 365 for business](https://support.office.com/article/997596b5-4173-4627-b915-36abac6786dc) you purchased to the people in your organization who are going to schedule or lead meetings.

-4. If you purchased **Audio Conferencing** add-on licenses and Communications Credits licenses, assign them too.
+1. If you purchased **Audio Conferencing** add-on licenses and Communications Credits licenses, assign them too.
 For instructions, see [Assign Skype for Business and Microsoft Teams licenses](../skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md).

     Decide on your audio conferencing provider.
 An audio conferencing provider supplies an audio conferencing bridge.
 The conferencing bridge sets your dial-in phone numbers, PINs, and conference IDs for meetings.
 Decide whether to use Microsoft or a third-party audio conferencing provider: